 Starting in the row and column of the field specified in the function arguments, this routine places nodeid in that field location.
-Then, based on the direction integer, motion moves one spot in the appropriate direction, increments nodeid, and deposits the updated nodeid in the next position in that direction.
+Then, based on the direction integer (0-3), motion moves one spot in the appropriate direction, increments nodeid, and deposits the updated nodeid in the next position in that direction.
 Motion continues placing integers on the field until after it has placed an integer on the edge of the field.

-your-main.c
+main.c

-Your assignment is to write a C program that first reads in Samples lines of test data.
+main then reads in SAMPLES lines of test data.
 Each sample line of test data contains four integers corresponding to:

-nodeid, row, column, direction.
+nodeid row column direction